 Of course, you can continue to communicate in the way you always have.
 Do you feel bent out of shape a large fraction of every day.
 Something has to change.

-If this is happening, I suggest you start banging your head against the wall -- ten times a day should do the trick.
+If this is happening, I suggest you start banging your head against the wall -- 10 times a day should do the trick.
 Do it.

 I believe before long you will say, something has to change.
 It won't be hard at that point to say to yourself -- that something is me.

 Keep this in mind.

 When someone living with Alzheimer's repeats the same question for the tenth time, you'll learn once you make it to Alzheimer's World that they are asking you the question for the first time -- each time.
 Read that sentence closely.
 Did you actually realize this or are you driving yourself nuts.